altaywtf/next-for-now/docs/1_information_architecture.md

 #Information Architecture
-This document contains the information architecture of Next For Now.

----

 ##User Types & Authorities
 ###Content Editors
 Content editors play a key role in the workflow of Next For Now.
 When a new contest has created, it needs to be approved by a content editor.
 They are also obligated to check the accuracy of the contests and submissions.
 If there is a misleading information about a contest or submission, content editors can delete or update them.